by: Tom Andrews, CPA

-While it is true that simply living outside the United States for 183 will not exempt you from taxes there is a provision of the tax code that allows Americans to exclude from gross income up to $101,300 (in 2016) of foreign earned income, as well as certain employer-provided housing costs.
-In order to qualify for these exclusions and deductions, an individual’s tax home must be in a foreign country and he must meet either a residence or physical presence test.
-A determination of whether a taxpayer qualifies is based on all the facts and circumstances including:
+While it is true that simply living outside the United States for 183 will not exempt you from taxes there is a provision of the tax code that allows Americans to exclude from gross income up to $102,100 (in 2017) of foreign earned income.
+In order to qualify for these exclusions, an individual’s tax home must be in a foreign country and he must meet either a residence or physical presence test.
+A determination of whether a taxpayer qualifies is based on all the facts and circumstances including but not limited to the following:

 - The length of stay in a foreign country,